Preparing the traditional Turkish dumplings, Manti, has been one of a kind experience while volunteering in Kayseri, Turkey.

-Manti dumplings typically consist of a spiced meat mixture, usually lamb or ground beef in a dough wrapper, and either boiled or steamed.
-And there is the vegetarian version, which involves bigger patches of dough filled with a mixture made out of onion and potatoes fried in oil.
+Manti dumplings typically consist of a spiced meat mixture, usually lamb or ground beef, in dough, and either boiled or steamed.
+There is the vegetarian version, which involves bigger patches of dough filled with a mixture made out of onion and potatoes fried in oil.

 Usually, Manti is boiled or baked rather than steamed and tend to be small in size in this region.
-Here Manti are typically served with a dressing made of yogurt and garlic, spiced with red pepper powder and topped with ground sumac – (and/or dried mint because they put it in everything).
-It can also be served with the water it was boiled in, and often in Kayseri it is consumed as a soup prior to the main dish.
+Here Manti is typically served with a dressing made of yoghurt and garlic, spiced with red pepper powder and topped with ground sumac – (and/or dried mint because they put it in everything).
+It can also be served with the water it was boiled in, and often in Kayseri, it is consumed as a soup prior to the main dish.

 We had a lot of fun preparing the most famous dish from Kayseri: